Mesh Generation#

 This tutorial assumes a live session between XCOMPUTE-CLIENT and XCOMPUTE-SERVER, with the interface set on the Geometry tab.

-• Nodal points specify where data is stored and transported across adjacent elements; it is important to efficiently place the desired number of nodes to resolve desired physics.
+• Nodal points specify where data is stored and transported across adjacent elements; it is important to efficiently place the desired number of nodes to resolve desired spatial physics.

 • The process is similar for tetrahedral and hexahedral meshes.